 All students in the graduate programs of the Department of Counseling and Human Services are expected to demonstrate both theoretical and clinical competence prior to graduation.
-Evidence of clinical competency is demonstrated through end of semester evaluations in clinical courses.
-Evidence of theoretical competence is demonstrated through the comprehensive examination component of the Professional Counselor Portfolio, which is completed as a part of every student's practicum experience as outlined below.
+Evidence of clinical competency is demonstrated through end of semester evaluations in clinical courses (practicum and internships).
+Preliminary evidence of theoretical competence is demonstrated through the national CPCE Exam.